In 25th Amendment bid, Pelosi mulls Trump’s fitness to serve

+WASHINGTON (NewsNation Now) — House Speaker Nancy Pelosi and Rep. Jamie Raskin, D-Md. are set to introduce the ‘Commission on Presidential Capacity’ legislation Friday morning.
+The legislation was announced Thursday and questions President Donald Trump’s fitness to serve.

-WASHINGTON (AP) — House Speaker Nancy Pelosi is questioning President Donald Trump’s fitness to serve, announcing legislation Thursday that would create a commission to allow Congress to intervene under the 25th Amendment to the Constitution and remove the president from executive duties.
+The legislation would allow Congress to intervene under the 25th Amendment to the Constitution and remove the president from executive duties.

 Just weeks before the Nov.
-3 election, Pelosi said Trump needs to disclose more about his health after his COVID-19diagnosis.
-She noted of Trump’s “strange tweet” halting talks on a new coronavirus aid package — he subsequently tried to reverse course — and said Americans need to know when, exactly, he first contracted COVID as others in the White House became infected.
-On Friday, she planned to roll out the legislation that would launch the commission for review.
+3 election, Pelosi said Trump needs to disclose more about his health after his COVID-19 diagnosis.
+She noted Trump’s “strange tweet” halting talks on a new coronavirus aid package and said Americans need to know when, exactly, he first contracted COVID-19 as others in the White House became infected.
+On Friday, she plans to roll out the legislation that would launch the commission for review.

 “The public needs to know the health condition of the president,” Pelosi said, invoking the 25th Amendment, which allows a president’s Cabinet or Congress to intervene when a president is unable to conduct the duties of the office.